 There is no true gingivitis cure.
 Each person’s unique physiology and genetics determine which stains of oral bacteria are likely to propagate in the mouth.
 However, with professional deep cleanings, good daily home hygiene, and nutritious eating, a healthy balance can be maintained.

 The dentist may suggest scaling and root planing as an adjunct to regular cleaning, or more frequently.
 This procedure removes buildup of plaque, tartar, and bacteria from root surfaces below the gum line.
 Pockets can be treated with topical antibiotics to knock down bacterial population.
 In some cases, disease gum tissue is also removed.
 This receding gums treatment encourages soft tissue to re-establish a tight seal.
-Dr. Hughes, Dr. Cress, and their hygiene team in Twin Falls help patients throughout the Jerome, Hailey, Kimberly, and Buhl area enjoy naturally healthy smiles.
+Dr. Cress and his hygiene team in Twin Falls help patients throughout the Jerome, Hailey, Kimberly, and Buhl area enjoy naturally healthy smiles.
 Call (208) 544-4848 to get your gum disease treatment started.